Post

 i. (a)

-Suppose $y_1$ and $y_2$ are linearly dependent on interval $I$.
-Then either equation ($\ref{eqn:linearly_dependent}$a) or ($\ref{eqn:linearly_dependent}$b) holds on interval $I$.
-If equation ($\ref{eqn:linearly_dependent}$a) holds, then:
+Let $y_1$ and $y_2$ be linearly dependent on the interval $I$.
+Then, either Eq. ($\ref{eqn:linearly_dependent}$a) or ($\ref{eqn:linearly_dependent}$b) holds on $I$.
+If Eq. ($\ref{eqn:linearly_dependent}$a) holds, then

-\[W(y_1, y_2) = y_1y_2^{\prime} - y_2y_1^{\prime} = ky_2ky_2^{\prime} - y_2ky_2^{\prime} = 0\]
+\[W(y_1, y_2) = y_1y_2^{\prime} - y_2y_1^{\prime} = ky_2y_2^{\prime} - y_2(ky_2^{\prime}) = 0\]

-Similarly, if equation ($\ref{eqn:linearly_dependent}$b) holds:
+Similarly, if Eq. ($\ref{eqn:linearly_dependent}$b) holds, then

-\[W(y_1, y_2) = y_1y_2^{\prime} - y_2y_1^{\prime} = y_1ly_1^{\prime} - ly_1y_1^{\prime} = 0\]
+\[W(y_1, y_2) = y_1y_2^{\prime} - y_2y_1^{\prime} = y_1(ly_1^{\prime}) - ly_1y_1^{\prime} = 0\]

-Thus, we’ve shown that the Wronskian $W(y_1, y_2)=0$ for all $x$ in interval $I$.
+Thus, we can confirm that the Wronskian $W(y_1, y_2)=0$ for all $x$ in the interval $I$.

 i. (b)

-Conversely, suppose that $W(y_1, y_2)=0$ at some point $x = x_0$.
-We’ll show that $y_1$ and $y_2$ are linearly dependent on interval $I$.
-Consider the system of linear equations in unknowns $k_1$, $k_2$:
+Conversely, suppose that $W(y_1, y_2)=0$ for some $x = x_0$.
+We will show that $y_1$ and $y_2$ are linearly dependent on the interval $I$.
+Consider the system of linear equations for the unknowns $k_1$, $k_2$:

 \[\begin{gather*} k_1y_1(x_0) + k_2y_2(x_0) = 0 \\ k_1y_1^{\prime}(x_0) + k_2y_2^{\prime}(x_0) = 0 \end{gather*} \label{eqn:linear_system}\tag{11}\]